modidhaval112/CarRentalApp_Docker/README.md

 **In the same directory as the SAD and SRS screen-cast videos are available to present how to setup to run the application and some of the functionalities delivered this iteration.**

+**The instructions to check concurrency functionalities is available in the online help when the application is executed**

 ### Code Style Convention
 Since this repository is using JAVA, the following guide line must be followed: